How to tell the differences between allergies and COVID-19

 - Typical COVID-19 symptoms

-As mentioned above, one of the hallmark symptoms of the coronavirus is shortness of breath.
+One of the hallmark symptoms of the coronavirus is shortness of breath.

 “The COVID-19 virus tends to cause more flu-like spectrum symptoms, more body aches, fever, lower respiratory symptoms, dry cough,” Dr. Rademaker said.